NavikaAgarwal/URL-Shortener/README.md

 ### Tracking URL Usage
 - The dashboard displays a list of all shortened URLs created by the user, along with the number of clicks each URL has received.

-## API Endpoints

-### Authentication
-- `POST /api/signup` - Create a new user account.
-- `POST /api/login` - Authenticate a user and generate a JWT token.

-### URL Management
-- `POST /api/shorten` - Generate a shortened URL.
-- `GET /api/url/:shortcode` - Redirect to the original URL and increment click count.
-- `GET /api/urls` - Retrieve all shortened URLs created by the authenticated user.

 ## Technologies Used
 - **Backend**: Node.js, Express.js
 - **Database**: MongoDB